coderly/ember-micro-addon/README.md

 * `ember-micro:component addon-name` creates a component micro-addon folder containing files listed in the previous section
 * `ember-micro:library addon-name` creates a library micro-addon
 * `ember-micro:helper addon-name` creates a helper micro-addon
 * `ember-micro:build addon-name` copies files from the `addon-name` folder into the folder `addon-name/dist`.
-Files are copied in a way that complies with the default ember-addon filestructure:
+Files are copied in a way that complies with the default ember-addon file structure:
   * `index.js` and `package.json` go to the root,
   * `component.js` goes to `app/components`,
   * `template.hbs` goes to `app/templates/components`,